drBenway/pixi-vn-wiki/start/tickers.md

 ## Run a Ticker and associate with a Canvas Element

-To add a Ticker you must use the `GameWindowManager.addTicker` function and pass the ticker class.
+To add a Ticker you must use the `canvas.addTicker` function and pass the ticker class.

 <!-- TODO
 You can run multiple addTicker with the same tag and different tickerClasses.